 I've been to Greece several times already, mostly visiting the islands.
 It's a country I love and am hoping to further explore, especially as I still know so little about it.
-To remedy that a bit, I went in search for interesting Greek facts… and I found quite a few.
+To remedy that a bit, I went in search for interesting facts about Greece… and I found quite a few.

 1. It's not a fun time to be young in Greece.
 In 2015, half of Greece's youth (25 and under) was unemployed.